Behavioral indicators of compromise (BIOCs) alert you

 To further enhance the BIOC rule capabilities, you can also configure

-BIOC rules as custom prevention rules and incorporate them with your
+BIOC rules as custom prevention rules and incorporate them with

-the BIOC detection alerts.
+addition to the BIOC detection alerts.